ksemkav/obsidian-segerlab-plugin/README.md

 - **Multi-language Support**: Interface available in English and Russian, automatically adapts to your Obsidian language setting

 ## Installation

+### Enable «I use Obsidian» setting in Segerlab app
+To see the Obsidian button in calculators, enable the corresponding setting in the "My Profile" page (press the gear icon in the lower-left corner).

 ### From Community Plugins _(not available yet)_
 1. Open Obsidian Settings